biospi/seaMass/README.md

 data.design$ref <- !is.na(data.design$Condition)
 ```

 Finally, run the model.
-Intermediate and results data is stored in the directory specified by 'output', and any internal control parameters (such as the number of CPU threads to use) can be specified through a 'control' object':
+Intermediate and results data is stored in the directory specified by 'output', and any internal control parameters (such as the number of CPU threads to use) can be specified through a 'control' object'.
+For differential expressiona analysis, median normalisation will be used.
+By default all proteins are considered in the normalisation, but you can choose a subset if required with the 'normalisation.proteins' parameter.

 ```
 # run BayesProt